Characters: Puella Magi Madoka Magica The Movie: Rebellion

-Ambiguously Evil: Exactly how evil Akuma Homura is depends on your viewpoint and/or value system.
-On the one hand her world is arguably better since Madoka, Sayaka, and Nagisa are alive.
-On the other hand... well, let's say she did it without asking anyone first.
-There's also the part where she tells Sayaka that she will destroy the universe once all the Wraiths are dealt with... but later on she contradicts this by telling Madoka that she just wants a world where Madoka is happy.
-It can be said that she has resigned to be a Card-Carrying Villain and simply acts the part, because the only one who is explicitly suffering in her new world is Kyubey... but then again, serves him right.
+Ambiguously Evil: Exactly how evil Akuma Homura is depends on the viewer's value system: on one hand, her world is portrayed as better since Madoka, Sayaka, and Nagisa are alive.
+On the other hand... well, let's just say she created said world without anyone's consent.
+There's also the part where she tells Kyubey that she will destroy the universe once all the Wraiths are dealt with... but later on she contradicts this by telling Madoka that she just wants a world where Madoka is happy.
+It can be said that she has resigned to be a Card-Carrying Villain and simply acts the part, because the only one who is explicitly suffering in her new world is Kyubey...

-Anti-Villain: She might be a Goddess Of Evil, but Akuma Homura at least creates a world where everyone is happy, even if she has to kidnap Madoka to do it.
+Anti-Villain: By the end of the movie, she has become a Goddess Of Evil, but at least creates a world where everyone is happy, even if she has to kidnap Madoka to do it.

 Being Tortured Makes You Evil: An explanation for her actions at the end of the movie.
 The psychological terror she endured over the course of the series has finally reached its tipping point, and by the end of the picture she more or less decides that it's better to reign in Hell than to serve in Heaven.

-Berserk Button: Do NOT mess with Madoka, don't even try to, Homura will screw you big time.
+Berserk Button: As in the series, do NOT mess with Madoka.
+Don't even try to.
+Homura will screw you big time.
 Just look how everything ended up for Kyubey because he tried to take control over Madoka.

 Cool Mask: As Homulilly.
-It quickly falls off, to reveal that there's nothing on the top of her head but a field of red spider lilies.
+It quickly falls off, only to reveal that there's nothing on the top of her head, except for a field of red spider lilies.

 Dark Magical Girl: Homura was always steeped in this trope but by the end of the movie she becomes a Dark Magical Girl Devil to oppose Madoka's Magical Girl Goddess.

-Dark Messiah: As Akuma Homura; kind of.
+Dark Messiah: Becomes one by the movie's end as Akuma Homura.
 While Madoka makes the world better out of selfless love for everyone, Homura makes the world better so that it can be a Gilded Cage for Madoka.
 Familiarity with Buddhism would explain why this might be a very bad thing.

 Death Seeker: Just look at her runes during transformation sequence.
 Or at her witch card.
 Or at her barrier theme.
 Or at her familiars' "duties"...See also Heel Realization.

-The Devil Is a Loser: Despite being a complete and total ▄bermensch, this is how Homura truly feels about herself.
+The Devil Is a Loser: Despite being a complete and total ▄bermensch and having ascended to the nearest equivalent of the Devil in this universe, this is how Homura truly feels about herself in the end.
 Her familiars express the feeling by pelting her with magically conjured tomatoes.

 Driven to Suicide/Death Is the Only Option: The trailer's played with this, but ultimately it was a case of Never Trust a Trailer.
 In the movie proper after finding out Kyubey's plan to capture Madoka and use her to bring back the old system, Homura decides to become a Witch and then starts moving towards a guillotine to make sure she dies.

-Entitled to Have You: Kinda.
-In fact, Homura doesn't think she's entitled to have Madoka...but she does think she's entitled to do anything to make Madoka happy.
+Entitled to Have You: A weird variant.
+Homura doesn't think she's entitled to have Madoka... but she does think she's entitled to do anything to make Madoka happy.

-The Extremist Was Right: While the morality of Akuma Homura's actions are debatable, if she didn't usurp Madoka then the Incubators could still have tried their Isolation Field trick on a different magical girl, and this time they would have known what to expect.
-Eventually, they would strip Madoka of her powers themselves if Homura didn't intervene first.
+The Extremist Was Right: While the morality of Akuma Homura's actions are debatable, if she didn't usurp Madoka, then the Incubators could still have tried their Isolation Field trick on a different test subject, and this time they would have known what to expect.
+Eventually, they could have stripped Madoka of her powers themselves if Homura didn't intervene first.

 Heel Realization: Homura may rule over her own world, but it's still a Self-Inflicted Hell for her because she won't ever forgive herself the betrayal that she had to commit.
 In accordance with her thoughts, even her own familiars throw tomatoes at her!